 Continue reading below

 You’ll find four tasty and original stops in Krebs, an area settled by immigrants from Italy who came to work the coal mines.
-Delicious food naturally plays a big part of the cultural mix here and four eateries - Lovera’s Family Grocery, Roseanna’s Italian Food, Pete’s Place and Isle of Capri - each possess their own, distinctive atmosphere while simultaneously serving up some of the best and most authentic pasta and sausage dishes in the region.
+Delicious food naturally plays a big part of the cultural mix here and four eateries - Lovera’s Family Grocery, Roseanna’s Italian Food and Pete’s Place - each possess their own, distinctive atmosphere while simultaneously serving up some of the best and most authentic pasta and sausage dishes in the region.

-All four have been family-owned and operated for generations and each eatery offers its own signature menu items or products.
-Pete’s is famous for the Choc beer and Isle of Capri is known for the Kentucky bourbon pecan pie.
-Roseanna’s boasts a wonderful steak and pepper dinner and Lovera’s has incomparably scrumptious homemade Italian summer sausage.
+All three have been family-owned and operated for generations and each eatery offers its own signature menu items or products.
+Pete’s is famous for the Choc beer while Roseanna’s boasts a wonderful steak and pepper dinner.
+Lovera’s has incomparably scrumptious homemade Italian summer sausage.

 In the area:

 Stop in and sip a spell at Whispering Meadows Vineyard & Winery in McAlester, located in the former Newton Jewelry Store built in 1901.
 Then, set your sights on exploring the beautiful, historic McAlester Scottish Rite Masonic Temple, the tallest building on the highest hill in McAlester.
 One of the largest Masonic temples in the nation, it features lavish architecture, a library and museum, costume room and a 1930 custom-built Kimball organ with more than 3,100 pipes.
 The McAlester Scottish Rite Masonic Temple offers tours by appointment.